Sanjay Bangar: Coaching career

 Having previously coached India A, Bangar began working with the Kochi Tuskers as batting coach in 2010.

 In January 2014, Bangar was named assistant coach of Kings XI Punjab ahead of IPL 2014.
 He was promoted to the role of head coach during the season and coached them to final, the Franchise's best IPL performance to date, where they lost to Kolkata Knight Riders.
 He went on to Coach Kings XI Punjab for three years until he had to give up his role to comply with the BCCI's conflict of interest rules.

 In August 2014, he was named batting coach of India after an embarrassing Test series defeat to England.
 He was named head coach of India national cricket team for Zimbabwe tour in June 2016.

 After Anil Kumble was appointed as India's head coach for a one-year tenure starting with the tour of West Indies in July 2016, Bangar was reappointed as the team's batting coach.

-Many Indian batsmen, including Indian captain Virat Kohli, Rohit Sharma, and Ajinkya Rahane, have openly credited Bangar for contributing to their growth.
+Many Indian batsmen, including Indian captain Virat Kohli, Rohit Sharma, KL Rahul and Ajinkya Rahane, have credited Bangar for contributing to their growth.

 After Anil Kumble's tenure as head coach expired in June 2017, Bangar carried out the role of Interim Coach to India's tour of West Indies in June–July 2017.
 After Ravi Shastri's reappointment as head coach, Bangar was promoted to the role of Assistant Coach till 2019.
 Bangar's coaching has been credited for improving India's lower order.

 Bangar's tenure as batting coach saw India create several records, with Indian batsmen scoring over 150 centuries and India winning 30 tests out of 52 tests played, 82 ODIs out of 120 ODIs and the Test team staying at top of ICC Test Rankings for over three and half years during his tenure of over 5 years as coach.

-In 2018, India toured South Africa in what was considered a mixed bag, with India losing the test series 1-2 but later winning the ODI series by a record 5-1 margin, a feat not accomplished by any other Indian team.
+In 2018, India toured South Africa in what was considered a mixed bag, with India losing the test series 1-2 but later winning the ODI series by a record 5–1 margin, a feat not accomplished by any other Indian team.
 India then lost a closely contested Test Series in England by a margin of 1–4, with India's batting and Bangar's role came under criticism for unable to chase a 4th innings target of 193 set by England in the first test.
 However, later India won a historic Test Series in Australia 2–1, thus ending the 2018 season with 4 rare overseas Test victories in South Africa, England, and Australia.

 Bangar's contract was not renewed by the BCCI on the back of reports that Bangar was not able to find a suitable no 4 batsman in ODI cricket, a reason for India's loss in the 2019 World Cup, although it was widely debated that it was the job of the selectors and not the job of the batting coach to do so.